pachyderm/pachyderm/doc/concepts/data-concepts/repo.md

 repository, such as commit history.
 The delete operation is irreversible and results in a complete cleanup of your Pachyderm cluster.
-If you run the delete command with the `--all` flag, all repositories will be deleted.
+If you run the delete command with the `--all` flag, Pachyderm deletes all repositories in this cluster.

 **See Also:**